-▶ 4-Year Graduation Rate for Student Subgroups: English Language Learners; Self-Contained, ICT, SETSS; Students in the Lowest Third Citywide; Black and Hispanic Males in the Lowest Third Citywide
+▶ 4-Year Graduation Rate for Student Subgroups: English Language Learners; Special Class, ICT, SETSS; Students in the Lowest Third Citywide; Black and Hispanic Males in the Lowest Third Citywide

 These metrics are calculated the same way as the Four-Year Graduation Rate for the school, except that each metric is limited to students in the specified groups.
-Schools will be able to earn additional points on their Student Achievement scores based on 4-Year Graduation Rate for American Indian, Black, Native Hawaiian/Pacific Islander and Hispanic or Latinx students.
+Schools will be able to earn additional points on their Student Achievement scores based on 4-Year Graduation Rate for Native American, Black, Native Hawaiian/Pacific Islander, and Hispanic or Latinx students.

-For this metric, students are included in the Students with Disabilities group if their most restrictive placement in the last five school years was self-contained, ICT, or SETSS.
+For this metric, students are included in the students with IEPs group if their most restrictive placement in the last five school years was Special Class, ICT, or SETSS.

-Any student identified as an English Language Learner for any of the last five school years will be considered an ELL for this metric.
+Any student identified as an English language learner for any of the last five school years will be considered an ELL for this metric.